DaveRandom/JOM/readme.md

 {
     /**
      * Returns TRUE if the object has a property with the supplied name, otherwise FALSE.
-     *
-     * @throws InvalidKeyException when the property does not exist.
      */
-    public function hasProperty(string $name): bool;
+    public bool hasProperty(string $name);

     /**
      * Get the value node associated with the supplied property name.
      *
      * @throws InvalidKeyException when the property does not exist.
      */
-    public function getProperty(string $name): Node;
+    public Node getProperty(string $name);

     /**
      * Set the value node associated with the supplied property name.
      *
-     * @throws InvalidSubjectNodeException when the operation described by the arguments is invalid.
+     * @throws InvalidSubjectNodeException when $value is invalid.
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
-    public function setProperty(string $name, Node $value): void;
+    public void setProperty(string $name, Node $value);

     /**
-     * Remove the value node associated with the supplied property name.
+     * Remove the supplied property.
      *
+     * @throws InvalidSubjectNodeException when $nodeOrName is a Node that is not a property of the object.
-     * @throws InvalidKeyException when the property does not exist.
+     * @throws InvalidKeyException when $nodeOrName is the name of a property that does not exist.
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
-    public function removeProperty(string $name): void;
+    public void removeProperty(Node|string $nodeOrName);
 }
 ```